 My tandem paraglider is designed to support up to 450 lbs.
 Passenger and pilot are attached securely together, both within their own harness.
 The harness looks a bit like a backpack when worn on the ground but converts to a comfortable seat while flying.
 Helmets and a reserve parachute (which is attached to both the pilot and passenger) are required safety precautions.
 All parts of the glider, harnesses, and attaching hardware have been tested to withstand stresses many times greater than those experienced under normal conditions.
 Paraglider pilots may be tempted to "get one more season" out of an old pair of boots or gloves, but when it comes to the equipment our lives depend on, and more importantly our passenger's, there's no skimping.
 Log books are kept to track air-hours and gliders are retired when they reach an age recommended by the manufacturer.

 Directions to the launches, landing zones, parking area and more can be found on this Google Map.
-To get the most out of the map, zoom in close and click the tab labeled "Satellite" in the upper right of the map pane.
+To get the most out of the map, zoom in close and click the tab labeled "Satellite" in the lower left of the map pane.
 The placemarkers are all clickable, and the map can be moved around by clicking anywhere and dragging.

 Frequently asked questions: